gii-is-DP2/DP2-1920-GI-04/readme.md

 Use cases:

-* Creating a beauty service with "cat" PetType, and it appears on the filtering set on "cat" (:heavy_check_mark:)
+* Creating a beauty service with "cat" PetType, and it appears on the filtering set on "cat". - :heavy_check_mark:
-* Creating a beauty service with "dog" PetType, and it doesn't appear on the filtering set on "cat" (:x:)
+* Creating a beauty service with "dog" PetType, and it doesn't appear on the filtering set on "cat". - :x:

 ### US04 - Editing Beauty Services
 As an administrator